Paul Ryan: 'Hollowed out' US military needs spending boost following recent crashes

 In between the two deadly crashes late last week, a massive Air Force C-5 cargo plane skidded down the runway in Texas after its nose gear failed.
 The Air Force grounded its entire fleet of C-5s last summer because of a similar problem.

-Ryan says the U.S. military has been “hallowed out” over the past eight years, and the budget agreement currently on the table “fixes that.”
+Ryan says the U.S. military has been “hollowed out” over the past eight years, and the budget agreement currently on the table “fixes that.”

 Ryan fears if the $1.3 trillion “omnibus” spending bill doesn’t get passed by Friday and defense spending isn’t increased, the military’s problems only will get worse.

-“When I became speaker, I got access to all the classified briefings that a president gets, to see what exactly our military is experiencing,” Ryan said when asked how he became a budget hawk after years of focusing on the nation’s spiraling debt, which currently stands at $21 trillion.
+“When I became speaker, I got access to all the classified briefings that a president gets, to see what exactly our military is experiencing,” Ryan said when asked how he became a defense hawk after years of focusing on the nation’s spiraling debt, which currently stands at $21 trillion.

 “I have been absolutely convinced that we have been doing a disservice to our men and women in the military with the budgets they’ve been getting,” he added.